How to Grow Hydrangea (Mophead/Lacecap)

 Hydrangeas thrive in moist, humus-rich, free-draining soil and partial shade (morning sun, afternoon shade).
-Plant at pot level, mulch annually, and water deeply in dry spells—buds form in summer for next year on many types.
-Prune by type: macrophylla/serrata—remove old heads and weak stems in spring; paniculata/arborescens—cut back hard in late winter for large blooms; climbers—prune after flowering.
-Flower colour in macrophylla depends on soil chemistry; blue shades prefer acidic conditions.
+Plant at pot level, mulch annually, and water deeply in dry spells.
+Buds form in summer for next year, so avoid hard pruning.
+In spring, remove old flower heads and cut one in three oldest stems to the base.
+Flower colour depends on soil chemistry; blue shades prefer acidic conditions, pink prefers alkaline.

 Yearly Lifecycle